mono-koto/build-with-pyusd/docs/smart-contract/05-accept-pyusd.md

 ## How to accept PYUSD

-Unlike native ETH values which can be specified as part of a call to a function, ERC-20s require a two step process to be transferred as part of contract calls:
+Unlike native ETH values which can be specified as the `value` part of a call to a function, ERC-20s require a two step process to be transferred as part of contract calls:

-1. Token holder _approves_ a spender and a maximum amount (allowance) available to be transferred by that spender.
+1. Token holder _approves_ a spender (the contract) a maximum amount (allowance) available to be spent.
-2. Token holder makes a call to _transfer_ an amount (no greater than the allowance amount).
+2. Token holder makes a call the spender, which then _transfers_ an amount from the holder.

+> [!NOTE] "Pull" payments
+> This pattern is sometimes referred to as _pull payments_; the payee _pulls_ the value from the payer.

 ## TDDing the payment process

-We'll now modify our test a bit so that our `testMint()` function checks the mint price and approves our mock PYUSD to be spent by the `mint()` function.
+We can modify our test so that our `testMint()` function checks the mint price and approves our mock PYUSD to be spent by the `mint()` function.

 ```solidity
 // SPDX-License-Identifier: MIT